 My boys talk about how much they love their teacher (something they never did after nursery school) and that they love school.
 They tell complete strangers that they love school.
 It made my heart sing.

 Last night I got a call from their school that there was a problem with the Ministry of Education inspection and the school didn’t have the appropriate license for children under 44 months.
-Apparently the laws/regulations had change and the current classroom set up and structure did not meet that standard.
+Apparently, the laws/regulations had changed and the current classroom set up and structure did not meet that standard.